How to Install Odoo on Ubuntu

 sudo apt install -y build-essential wget python3-dev python3-venv python3-wheel libfreetype6-dev libxml2-dev libzip-dev libldap2-dev libsasl2-dev python3-setuptools node-less libjpeg-dev zlib1g-dev libpq-dev libxslt1-dev libldap2-dev libtiff5-dev libjpeg8-dev libopenjp2-7-dev liblcms2-dev libwebp-dev libharfbuzz-dev libfribidi-dev libxcb1-dev

-The installation fetches all additional dependencies necessary for Odoo installation.
+The installation fetches all the dependencies necessary for Odoo installation.

 Step 3: Create Odoo User